 Hydrostat bypass valves ("dump valves") on each hydrostatic pump allow the machine to be pushed or towed without the engine running.
-Raise the seat to gain access to these two valves U. Turn both valves counterclockwise 1 turn to release the hydrostatic system.
+Parking Brake must be off.
+Raise the seat to gain access to these two valves V. Turn both valves counterclockwise 1 turn to release the hydrostatic system.
 Restore the hydrostatic system by turning the valves clockwise only until they re-seat.
 DO NOT overtighten.